brettwooldridge/HikariCP/README.md

 &#8986;``connectionTimeout``<br/>
 This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
 If this time is exceeded without a connection becoming available, a SQLException will be thrown.
-1000ms is the minimum value.
+Lowest acceptable connection timeout is 250 ms.
 *Default: 30000 (30 seconds)*

 &#8986;``idleTimeout``<br/>